exakat/exakat-docs/Reference/Rules/Traits/IncompatibleProperty.rst

 Incompatible Property Between Class And Trait
 +++++++++++++++++++++++++++++++++++++++++++++

   Reports a property definition that doesn't fit the importing class.
+The property definition should be identical in the trait and in the class.

 .. code-block:: php